TinyTapeout/tt-multiplexer/docs/INFO.md

 - 10 dedicated inputs
 - 8 dedicated outputs
 - 8 bidirectional IOs
-- Supports of to 384 user designs (24 mux units, each with up to 16 designs)
+- Supports up to 384 user designs (24 mux units, each with up to 16 designs)
 - Designs can have different sizes.
 The basic unit is a called a tile, and designs can occupy 1, 2, 4, 8, or 16 tiles.

 ## Operation